allister-grange/terraform-associate-guide-003/6- Core Terraform Workflow/6-cards.md

 When does Terraform validate your providers?
 When running `terraform init`

 What does `terraform apply` do in Terraform?
 Executes a plan to modify Terraform resources

+After executing a `terraform plan`, you notice that a resource has a tilde (~) next to it.
+What does this mean?
+The resource will be updated in place